sevenseasofbri/Orbital-README/README.md

 Therefore, currently it takes only travel time into consideration.
 We plan to add the opening/closing hours constraint in the next phase for the final milestone.

 2. _Implementation of Google Maps API Key and its Functions_ Our current implementation uses Google Places Autocomplete API for the user to be able to enter places they want to visit.
-The results from this are stored in an array of places, from which information of latitudes/longitudes are used for geocoding with NPM package- [geolib] (https://www.npmjs.com/package/geolib).
+The results from this are stored in an array of places, from which information of latitudes/longitudes are used for geocoding with NPM package - [geolib](https://www.npmjs.com/package/geolib).
 Apart from this, we will be able to retrieve information like opening/closing hours as a constraint to implement in the next phase.
 **Need for this feature:** Provides an interactive platform for users to enter names of places with suggestions.
 Moreover, all the APIs are important on the backend side of things as information procured from them aids in itinerary generation.

 ~ IMAGES ~

 3. _Implementing Google Calendar_
-This
+This allows the user to import the generated itinerary to the Google Calendar which is accessible both as an app and as a website.
+We use the [Google Calendar API](https://developers.google.com/calendar) which implements safe login to the users account using [OAuth2](https://developers.google.com/identity/protocols/oauth2) and allows the Itinerary Generator to create an event in your Google calendar.
+**Need for this feature:** From our previous milestone, a common suggestion was to make the application more portable such that it may be used on a smartphone.
+We decided that syncing our application with a widely used app like Google Calendar would allow users to access their itinerary from the comfort of any device.
+~ IMAGES ~
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for